This guide discusses the main changes and new features of Outlook 2013 and provides several tips on how to work with or around them.

 If you go for the White theme, I can recommend using a calm blue background to get used to it (like for instance the HowTo-Outlook background color… )

 Other than that, you can also change the decoration in the top right corner.
 To change this, make sure you login with your Microsoft Account via File-> Office Account.
-Here you then have 14 different backgrounds to choose from (15 if you also count the “No Background” option).
+You then have 14 different backgrounds to choose from (15 if you also count the “No Background” option).
+My personal favorite is the School Supplies background.